and inspire change.”

 I believe my story can inform your story.
 Along these lines, this site provides resources for you, including:

-- My quarterly DEH Speaker Series that is webcasted
+- My quarterly DEH Speaker Series that is webcasted live and recorded

 - Venues where I am a public speaker in the US and abroad